John Cartwright (rugby league): Coaching career

 In 2009, he was selected to coach the NSW Country Origin side.
 He later guided to the Gold Coast to consecutive finals appearances in the 2009 NRL season and the 2010 NRL season, the latter of which saw the Gold Coast reach the preliminary final.
 In 2011, the Gold Coast claimed their first Wooden Spoon under Cartwright's coaching.

 After four years without making the finals, on 5 August 2014 he announced that he would stand down as head coach of the Gold Coast, with immediate effect.
 He would coach the club one last time against the Sydney Roosters in Round 22 before Neil Henry taking over on an interim basis.

 In February 2015, Cartwright joined the North Queensland Cowboys as an assistant to head coach Paul Green.

 On 4 October 2015, Cartwright was a member of North Queensland's coaching staff in the side's 17-16 Grand Final victory over the Brisbane Broncos.

 In the weeks following the Grand Final win, Cartwright quit the North Queensland club and returned to Sydney as an assistant coach of the Manly-Warringah Sea Eagles.

 Following the 2020 NRL season, Cartwright was announced as an assistant coach for the Brisbane Broncos, working under their new head coach Kevin Walters.
 On 22 May 2024, Cartwright was named as the new head coach of English side Hull F.C. ahead of the 2025 Super League season.

 Cartwright guided Hull F.C. to a 7th placed finish in the 2025 Super League season which saw the club narrowly miss out on the playoffs.

+In April 2026, Cartwright stood down as Hull F.C. head coach effective immediately and was replaced with assistant Andy Last.
+It was reported the move happened after Cartwright stated in a press conference following their loss to St Helens that he felt betrayed and disrespected by the club.
+The Hull club issued a statement confirming the departure but said Cartwright would remain an employee of the team.

+On 19 May 2026, it was announced that Cartwright was appointed as head coach of Catalans Dragons for the remainder of the 2026 Super League season.